$3m deal charges UNSW drive for an integrated renewables future

-PAG has made an initial investment of $500,000 to support renewables technology research at UNSW through the UNSW Digital Grid Futures Institute and the ARC Research Hub for Integrated Energy Storage Solutions.
+PAG has made an initial investment of $500,000 to support renewables technology research at UNSW.
 These initiatives are working towards the provision of a reliable and sustainable energy supply, plus energy storage and distribution aimed at ‘future-proofing’ global energy systems.

-In addition, PAG will provide up to a further $3 million over the next decade to fund a new, multi-disciplinary, world-class research centre, the New Energy Industry Research Centre (NEIRC).
+In addition, PAG will provide up to a further $3 million over the next decade to fund a new, multi-disciplinary, world-class research centre, the Hydrogen Energy Research Centre (HERC).

-The second round of funding from PAG will establish the NEIRC and bring together global research teams and market-leading industry partners to conduct all-round cooperation in the energy field.
+The funding from PAG will establish the HERC and bring together global research teams and market-leading industry partners to conduct all-round cooperation in the energy field.
 It will focus on technologies, introducing more sophisticated economic and investment modelling for renewables, and policy and regulation development in the sector.